pratik8442/rn-searchable-textinput/rn-searchable-textinput/README.md

    5. `textInputStyle={{ backgroundColor: "#a7c4bc" }}` //if required pass the desired styling for textInput
    6. `listSeparatorStyle={{ borderColor: "#dfeeea" }}` // styling for list separator
    7. `searchTextStyle={{ fontSize: 15 }}`// styling for search text

+### 4. Feedback
+For any help or feedback you can write email @ pratiksanap007@gmail.com